Singapore Company Registration in 2023: Complete Guide

 There are also limitations around who can open an SP company.
 Only Singapore citizens, permanent residents, and foreigners with a Dependent's Pass, Overseas Network & Expertise (ONE) Pass, or Letter of Consent can register an SP business.

 An LLP combines features of companies and partnerships.
-It allows a company to operate and function as a partnership while giving it the status of a separate legal entity from its partners.
+A limited liability partnership allows a company to operate and function as a partnership while giving it the status of a separate legal entity from its partners.
 It's usually used by businesses such as attorneys and architects, where two or more partners want to form a practice.

 The company can operate more like a partnership but get the same benefits as a Pte Ltd business, such as legal protection against liabilities.

-Profits are taxed at partners’ personal income tax rates if the partner is an individual.
-And at corporate tax rates if the partner is a body corporate.
+Profits are taxed at partners' personal income tax rates if the partner is an individual.
+And at corporate tax rates if the partner is a corporate body.
 Plus, there needs to be a detailed agreement on how profits are divided.

-Before registering a business, we'd recommend taking some time to plan.
+Before registering a business, we'd recommend taking some time to plan thoroughly.

 Every limited company that opens in Singapore must register with The Accounting and Corporate Regulatory Authority (ACRA).
-They are the national regulator of Singapore’s Companies Act.
-If you don’t register with them, you risk a fine or even prison time.
+They are the national regulator of Singapore's Companies Act.
+You risk a fine or even prison time if you don't register with them (and it's kinda hard to run a business from a prison cell).

-Your application must also adhere to ACRA’s processes.
-Broadly speaking, the Singapore company registration follows these steps:
+Your application must also adhere to ACRA's processes.
+Broadly speaking, the Singapore companies' incorporation follows these steps:

 Step 1